List of The Stand characters: Larry Underwood

-Recovering after a night's sleep, Underwood travels to Maine, where he plans to spend the summer; along the way he meets Nadine Cross and the young Leo Rockway (known then only as "Joe" and behaving like a feral creature).
+Recovering after a night's sleep, Underwood travels to Maine, where he plans to spend the summer; along the way he meets Nadine Cross and the young Leo Rockway (known then only as "Joe" at the time, and behaving like a feral creature).
 The three travel to Ogunquit, where they find Harold Lauder's painted sign and decide to follow the directions.
 Underwood leads Cross and Joe to Stovington, Vermont, meeting Lucy Swann along the way.
 In Stovington, they find Lauder's directions to Nebraska.
 Underwood, who gradually finds himself in the unexpected role of a trusted group leader, brings a growing party of people across the country to Nebraska, and finally to Boulder.

 Although Underwood is initially interested in Cross, she spurns his advances and he begins a relationship with Swann instead.
-Arriving in Boulder, Underwood settles down with Swann and Joe, becoming a member of the Free Zone Committee.
+Arriving in Boulder, Underwood settles down with Swann and Leo, becoming a member of the Free Zone Committee.
 Cross attempts to seduce Underwood but he rejects her, having committed to Swann.
-Underwood later breaks into Lauder's home with Frannie Goldsmith, after Joe instructs him to embark on an investigation before something horrible happens.
+Underwood later breaks into Lauder's home with Frannie Goldsmith, after Leo instructs him to embark on an investigation before something horrible happens.

 They find Lauder's ledger, in which Lauder has documented his intention to kill Stuart Redman.
-However, Lauder's plan is already in motion at this stage and Redman narrowly escapes the assassination attempt the next day.
+However, Lauder's plan is already in motion.
 Underwood leaves Boulder with Redman, Ralph Brentner, and Glen Bateman, after Mother Abagail instructs them to go to Las Vegas.
 Underwood leads the party after Redman breaks his leg during the journey to Las Vegas, where Underwood and Brentner eventually die in the nuclear explosion caused by the Trashcan Man.

 In the 1994 miniseries, Larry was portrayed by Adam Storke.
 He does not meet Rita Blakemoor in New York, instead meeting Nadine Cross there, alone.
-After traveling with her, she abandons him.
+He travels with her, but she abandons him.
 He later meets Lucy Swann and Joe, and travels with them to Boulder.
 In the 2020 miniseries, he was portrayed by Jovan Adepo.